Project Development & Environment (PD&E) Study:

 About the Southport Connector Expressway Project Development and Environment (PD&E) Study

-In September 2020, the Central Florida Expressway Authority (CFX) began a Project Development and Environment (PD&E) Study of the proposed Southport Connector Expressway, a proposed east-west divided four-lane expressway, connecting Poinciana Parkway with Florida’s Turnpike and Canoe Creek Road.
+In September 2020, the Central Florida Expressway Authority (CFX) began a Project Development and Environment (PD&E) Study of the proposed Southport Connector Expressway.
+The proposed east-west divided four-lane tolled expressway would connect Poinciana Parkway with Florida’s Turnpike.

 About Public Involvement